For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Your student water bill is one of the easiest bills to deal with.
 As water is essential for good hygiene and general survival, it should be one of the first things you sort out when moving into a new house.

 But naturally, you'll want to make sure you're spending as little as possible on your water bill.
-Similarly, you'll want to use as little water as possible in order to cut your living costs (and do your bit to save the planet).
+Similarly, you'll want to use as little water as possible to cut your living costs (and do your bit to save the planet).

 We've come up with a simple guide to make sure you get everything sorted as soon as possible.
 And we've even included a list of money-saving tricks that could save you £100s.